Pinyin Zhou logo Pinyin Joe's

 Also you can hunt down this and other special characters in Windows by going to Start > All Programs > Accessories > System Tools > Character Map.

-In Ubuntu Linux (or I suppose any type of Linux with the Gnome desktop), first use Keyboard preferences to designate a Compose key, for example one of the <Ctrl> keys.
+In Ubuntu Linux (or I suppose any type of Linux), first use Keyboard preferences to designate a Compose key, for example one of the <Ctrl> keys.

 Then you can type: